YunYang1994/tensorflow-yolov3/README.md

 ```

 ### 3.1 Train VOC dataset
-To help you understand my training process, I made this training-pipline demo. [raccoon dataset](https://github.com/YunYang1994/raccoon_dataset) has only one class with 200 images (180 for train, 20 for test), I have prepared a shell script in the `./scripts` which enables you to get data and train it !
+To help you understand my training process, I made this demo of training VOC PASCAL dataset
 #### how to train it ?
 Download VOC PASCAL trainval  and test data
 ```bashrc